Amazing Grace

 October 28, 2021

-Selected
+Selected -

-In 2021, she sold her business to dedicate more time to writing.
 Her first stage play Alex & the Magic Staff has been produced several times and she's seeking a producer for her first screenplay, Amazing Grace, co-written with Win Meyerson.
 In June 2021, they won their first award, becoming Semi-Finalists in the Page Turner Screenplay Awards.

-As a mother of three, I care deeply about stopping pollution, alleviating human suffering, and reducing the use of natural resources.
+As a mother of three, I care deeply about stopping pollution, alleviating human suffering, and reducing the depletion of natural resources.
 Human habits are destroying natural eco-systems and contributing to global warming at an alarming rate .

 Time's of the essence, so I am dedicating myself to writing for film.
 It's the most powerful medium available to tell stories to inspire people to care more and to do more.